-NOTE: If you claim an individual for the dependent tax credit on line 49 you cannot take an exemption for the same individual as a qualifying parent/grandparent on line 41 or as an "Other Exemption" on line 40.
+NOTE: If you claim an individual for the dependent tax credit on line 49, you cannot take an exemption for the same individual as a qualifying parent/grandparent on line 41 or as an "Other Exemption" on line 40.

-For taxable years beginning from and after December 31, 2018, taxpayers may claim a nonrefundable Dependent Tax Credit for certain qualifying dependents.
+Taxpayers may claim a nonrefundable Dependent Tax Credit for certain qualifying dependents.